olliephillips/olliephillips/README.md

 ### What you can find on my Github

 Mostly Go, some JavaScript.
 I do a lot my messing, so some of my projects on here aren't finished, and likely won't be.
-Others are not very good full stop, and the majority are less than useful.

 ### About me

-- Go (golang) is my thing (+ 6years).
-Vlang.io is interesting me too.
-I'm tinkering with it ATM.
+- Go (golang) is my thing (6+ years).
+Vlang.io is interesting me too - I'm tinkering with it ATM.
 - I've experience with AWS, GCP and IBM Cloud.
-- I was Contracting Go Engineer, but then IR35.
+- I was a contract Go Engineer, but then IR35.
-- I was a F2F Golang Trainer, but then Covid19.
+- I'd just started a face-2-face Golang training business, but then Covid19.
 - I'm now working in Data Engineering with a big UK household name.
 - I'm quite resilient.

 ### 💬  Favourite quotes: